fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 On an operating system where I was foreign and had no idea what the package is called.
 So I googled it.

-From here on, my experiences with NixOS were mostly pleasent.
+From here on, my experiences with NixOS were mostly pleasant.
 I expected some sort of hassle after installing LaTeX, some package missing to actually build it, some cryptic error message.
 It's _always_ like this when building a new project.
 Not this time.
-Installing LaTeX took a few minutes but than I was able to build the presentation again, just two hours before we were supposed to start the presentation.
+Installing LaTeX took a few minutes but then I was able to build the presentation again, just two hours before we were supposed to start the presentation.
 I felt immense relief, to say the least.
 Everything would have worked out even if this did not work, but we wanted to change some